 Membership Engagement Manager

-Katie Brophy Miles is in her sixth season serving as Head Coach of Women’s Golf at Georgetown University.
-In January 2017, Brophy Miles joined the Alliance staff in a part-time role as Membership Engagement Manager.
-She’s an LPGA Class A Teaching & Club Professional and has coached at the Division I level for over ten years.
+In January 2017, Katie Brophy Miles joined the Alliance staff in a part-time role as Membership Engagement Manager.
+Most recently she served six seasons as head women’s golf coach at Georgetown University.
+Katie is a LPGA Class A Teaching & Club Professional and has coached at the Division I level for over ten years.
 She was named the 2016 BIG EAST Coach of the Year and nominated for the 2015 LPGA Coach of the Year.

 A native of Spokane, WA, she attended the University of Notre Dame, where she captained the golf team during her junior and senior seasons.
 While serving as an assistant coach for five seasons, she earned her Master’s degree in Athletic Administration/Sport Management from Indiana University in 2009.
 Katie finished the coursework for her Ph.D. in Human Performance with an emphasis in Sport Management and a minor in Telecommunications.
 She is writing her dissertation on how social media has transformed NCAA recruiting.
 She is also pursuing a certificate in Business Administration from Georgetown University.

 Katie has been heavily involved with the Alliance of Women Coaches since its inception.
-She was fortunate to attend the 2007 NCAA Women Coaches Academy right after her first year in coaching.
+She attended the 2007 NCAA Women Coaches Academy following her first year in coaching.
 She has attended, what was known as, the NCAA Women Coaches Academy Level II as well as the Huddle national convention.
-Some of her passions include women in athletics, human rights and Title IX.
-Katie served as a panelist alongside ESPN’s Kate Fagan at the WeCoachU Regional Workshop event at Seton Hall in 2015.
-She attended the Women’s Leadership Symposium in 2008, 2011 and 2014 and spoke at the Baltimore WLS in 2015.
+Katie served as a panelist alongside ESPN’s Kate Fagan at the 2015 Regional Workshop event hosted on Seton Hall’s campus.
+She also attended the Women’s Leadership Symposium in 2008, 2011 and 2014 and spoke at the Baltimore WLS in 2015.

-In her spare time, Brophy-Miles loves to run, hike and travel the world.
-She married her husband Chris Miles last summer.
-The two are proud parents of a Boston Terrier puppy.
+In her spare time, Katie loves to run, hike and travel the world.
+She and her husband, Chris Miles, are proud parents of a Boston Terrier puppy.